 Students will be put into groups and will be asked to design their own mission patches during the program.
 After choosing their group's mission type, mission goal, scientific objective, and mission name; teams will design their patches.
 Each team should sketch / color their patch.
 The teams will then share their patches with the class and the facilitator.

-For in class activity; the students will need paper, pencil and map colors to design their own / group Mission Patch.
+For in class activity: the students will need paper, pencil and map colors to design their own or group Mission Patch.